loadtestgo/pizzascript/README.md

     bin/script-editor

-Run a batch of scripts and saving error messages, HAR (HTTP Archive) and screenshots to a directory:

-    bin/script-runner scripts
+From the console you can start editor commands.

-Both will search the path for Chrome, along with well-known Chrome install locations.
+The Chrome executable will be picked from the path, along with well-known Chrome install locations.
 See [Chrome Setup](https://github.com/loadtestgo/pizzascript/wiki/Chrome-Setup) for troubleshooting.

 Tested on Linux, OSX and Windows.